huynd2210/Chesspiece-movement-heatmap/README.md

 ## License

-This project is open source and available for educational and personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.